 Soraya Doolbaz talked about her ‘dictures’ (fancy dick pics) with advice on how to take and send a good dick pic.
 I strongly disagree with some of her advice (like “a flaccid dick is never sexy”)1This particularly came across as ableist to me and felt like she wasn’t the most amazing (or qualified) speaker when it comes to sending dick pics.
 I much prefer the work of Critique My Dick Pic for its inclusion of all types of bodies and objective advice.

 There was nothing outwardly offensive about Imbesharam and, from a quick glance, there was nothing special either.
 My friend and I walked by a completely empty booth, where the booth rep informed us that this was the top selling adult store in India and that “besharam” meant shameless in “Indian.”
 Oof.
 I may be white but I know ‘Indian’ is not a language or dialect.
 When looking up the word, Google confirms that besharm does mean shameless in Hindi, so she wasn’t too far off the mark (if we’re being generous about her problematic language anxieties).
 We were also told questionable information about sexual wellness in India but none of it was supported by statistical evidence and it felt like she was saying “we’re gonna guilt you into shopping with us.”
-Thanks but I’d rather shop at stores that offer gender neutral options for my nonbinary self and donate to Planned Parenthood.
+Thanks but I’d rather shop at stores that offer gender neutral options for my nonbinary self.
 After the event, I looked up their site on my own and was pleasantly surprised to see that Imbesharam sells only body safe toys.
 We were also informed at the Sex Expo that they donate to Gaysi but there doesn’t appear to be much more than broken links on their website concerning this.They plan to release the US version of their site in November but nothing about Imbesharam feels unique to me.